Frequently Asked Questions

 How can I get internet access on my computer in Europe?

-What if I don’t want to take my computer?
+What if I don’t want to take my computer or smart phone?
 How can I check my e-mail?

 Should I take US dollars, travelers checks or a debit card to get cash on tour?

-Generally exchanging US dollars is difficult and expensive.
+Exchanging US dollars is difficult and expensive.
 Bringing cash should be kept to a minimum and should not be your primary source of funds.
 Travelers checks are a thing of the past and should not be brought on tour.
-Debit cards are your best source for cash while traveling.
+Debit or Money cards are your best source for cash while traveling.
+Debit cards are connected to a bank checking account.
+Money cards are not connected to a bank account.
 ATMs are widely available in Europe and dispense local currency.
 Check with your bank to make sure your card is good for worldwide use and discuss transaction fees.
 Many foreign ATMs only accept four-digit PINs, so if your number is longer change it before you go.
 If you use a word to remember your PIN, memorize its numerical equivalent as many overseas ATMs don’t display alpha characters.

 When should I use a credit card?